EUDAT-Training/B2DROP-B2SHARE-B2NOTE-B2FIND/01-b2drop.md

 # Usage of B2DROP
-This document describes how to register and login in B2DROP to upload, share and transfer files DROP .
+This document describes how to register and login in B2DROP in order to upload, share and transfer files into B2DROP .

 ## Environment
 Internet connection and browser